 The Harlem YMCA’s Achievers in Industry (bai) program was developed in 1971 by the late Dr. Leo B. Marsh, who was committed to the development of young people and the fulfillment of their dreams and aspirations.

 This cooperative venture was designed to unite the resources of the home, school, corporate community, and the YMCA to help youth develop a positive sense of self while achieving high academic standards.

 The Harlem YMCA is strongly committed to the bai program and is immensely proud to celebrate 50 years of success.

-Please enjoy these photos from the 50th Annual bai Gala on Thursday, March 24, 2022.
+Please enjoy these photos from the 50th and 51st Annual bai Galas.